Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 More than a vector database and a tool wrapper.

-We focus on the part that determines whether agent systems can be trusted in production: retrieval, grounding, controlled access, and evaluation — treated as core infrastructure, not an afterthought.
+We focus on the part that determines whether agentic AI can be trusted in production: retrieval, grounding, controlled access, and evaluation — treated as core infrastructure, not an afterthought.

 Grounded context retrieval